Saving Money on Your Move

 • If you only need to rent a moving truck because you can’t fit your recliner in your truck bed, sell the recliner.

-You see, you don’t need to sell everything, you just need to sell what’s preventing you from getting a cheaper service.
+You see, you don’t need to sell everything, you just need to sell what’s preventing you from getting a cheaper moving service.

 Free Moving Supplies